-It is advisable that a Grade 7 or above is achieved at GCSE in Physics or Combined Science, and Mathematics to study Physics at A Level.
+It is advisable that a Grade 7 or above is achieved at GCSE in Physics or Combined Science, and Mathematics to study Physics at A I evel.

 "I love the fact that doing Physics A Level means I know things that most people don't."

 "It's eye-opening and the concepts we learn about are actually really interesting."

 The course uses practical work and multimedia simulation to describe and explain the sometimes abstract concepts involved.
 Students will also attend topical lectures and visit university Physics Departments.
-All students are strongly encouraged to read Physics Review magazine regularly and all are expected to attend Science Society meetings.
+All students are strongly encouraged to read Physics Review magazine regularly.